What Is Trichotillomania?

 Trichotillomania is a funny word, but the disorder it describes — hair pulling — can be a serious problem for children and teenagers.
 Trichotillomania comes from the Greek words trich (hair) and tillein (to pull or pluck), and it is characterized by the purposeful pulling of one’s own hair from any part of the body.
 It is related to obsessive-compulsive disorder, because it’s compulsive in nature and tends to be done to alleviate discomfort or anxiety.

 Trichotillomania can be difficult to diagnose since those with the disorder are often secretive about their hair pulling and subsequent hair loss.
 And treatment is challenging because the hair pulling helps them manage negative emotions.

 What is trichotillomania?

-People with trichotillomania may pull out hair from their head, eyebrows, eyelashes, arm hair, or pubic hair.
+People with trichotillomania may pull out hair from their head, eyebrows, eyelashes, arms, or pubic region.
 It is slightly more common in women, but it affects individuals of all genders and all ages.
 One sign of the disorder is repeated attempts to reduce or stop hair pulling, without success.
 Another is that it causes significant distress or impairment, which can take the form of shame, embarrassment, and withdrawal from social and other activities.

-And, for the more than 20% of people with trichotillomania who also engage in tricophagia (eating their own hair) this can also lead to something called trichobezoars, or gastrointestinal hairballs, which often need to be surgically removed.
+And, for the more than 20 percent of people with trichotillomania who also engage in tricophagia (eating their own hair), this can also lead to something called trichobezoars, or gastrointestinal hairballs, which often need to be surgically removed.

 Different types of hair pulling